NamesMT/Roo-Code/cline_docs/marketplace/implementation/01-architecture.md

 ## System Overview

 The Marketplace is built on a modular architecture that separates concerns between data management, UI rendering, and user interactions.
-The system consists of several key components that work together to provide a seamless experience for discovering, browsing, and managing packages.
+The system consists of several key components that work together to provide a seamless experience for discovering, browsing, and managing items.

 ### High-Level Architecture